Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

   background-color: #0D1117 !important;
 }

-.bg-x {
-  background-color: #000000 !important;
-}
+/*

-/* other brand colors. add the brands you need here! */
+ * other brand colors... add the brands you need here!
+ * IMPORTANT NOTE: please make sure, you prefix your class names with `bg-` */
 ```
 > The `!important` property, this is necessary as, by default the Bootstrap icons will have the `Color` property set to `primary`, this will shadow our custom background colors, so adding `!important` at the end of them will fix this.